hansonkd/Tino/README.md

 * Pydantic for automatically parsing rich datastructures
 * Fast.
 Up to 20x faster than the fastest HTTP Python framework.
 * Small.
 Under 500 lines of code.
+* Able to run multiple workers with uvicorn (more below)

 ### Does Tino use Redis?